You do not have to get the COVID-19 vaccination every six weeks.

-Vaccinations work by triggering an immune response in the body, and teaching your body how to make the relevant antibodies.
-In the case of COVID-19, much like with natural immunity, it not clear how long the immunity will last.
+Vaccinations work by triggering an immune response and teaching your body how to make the relevant antibodies.
+In the case of COVID-19, much like with natural immunity, it is not clear how long immunity will last.
 The World Health Organization (WHO) says that it’s too early to know if COVID-19 vaccines will provide long-term protection because additional research is needed.
 However, they go on to say that, “it’s encouraging that available data suggest that most people who recover from COVID-19 develop an immune response that provides at least some period of protection against reinfection.”
-As with natural immunity, no reputable source says that you will have to get vaccinated every six weeks.
+No reputable source has said that you need to be vaccinated every six weeks.

 The COVID-19 pandemic has given rise to a lot of potentially dangerous misinformation.
 For reliable advice on COVID-19, including symptoms, prevention, and available treatment, please refer to the World Health Organization or your national healthcare authority.